What you will study

-The combination of analytic criminological knowledge and applied research skills on our course will equip you with a sophisticated understanding of the most important challenges and perspectives in contemporary criminology.
+Combining criminological knowledge with applied research skills, this course will equip you with a sophisticated understanding of the most important challenges and perspectives in contemporary criminology.

 This degree also has two new pathways – cybercrime and cybersecurity and corporate crime and corporate responsibility.
-These degrees also suit graduates and practitioners considering a PhD in this area; and practitioners in the criminal justice system and related government and security and voluntary agencies who wish to develop their understanding of the wider issues connected to crime.
+These degrees also suit graduates and practitioners considering a PhD in this area, as well as practitioners in the criminal justice system and related government, security and voluntary agencies who wish to develop their understanding of the wider issues connected to crime.

 A minimum of a 2:2 UK honours degree in either Behavioural Science, Business, Criminology, Law, Psychology, or in a human or political science, or a recognised equivelant international qualification.
 We can also consider relevant work experience if you don't meet these requirements.